 Fluctuations of S1,0,0(g) around zero clearly mirror the spatial correlations: as L increases correlations become stronger and the fluctuations of S1,0,0(g) become wilder.
-A similar behavior is found when decreasing the number N of simulated neutrons per generations at fixed reactor size L, as shown in Fig. [HC5] (top).
+A similar behavior is found when decreasing the number N of simulated neutrons per generations at fixed reactor size L, as shown in Figure 28 (top).
 When N is large, the S1,0,0(g) is again close to zero, and the fluctuations increase by decreasing N. For symmetry reasons, the results for S0,1,0(g) and S0,0,1(g) are (statistically) identical to those obtained for S1,0,0(g) and will thus not be shown here.

 A second, and perhaps more intuitive, approach to the analysis of spatial fluctuations during power iteration consists in computing the center of mass rcom.g. of the neutrons as a function of generations g, as recently suggested for instance by Wenner and Haghighat (2007, 2008).
 To be more precise, for a collection of N particles having coordinates